openaps/docs/docs/docs/Customize-Iterate/autotune.md

 * Did you pull too much data?
 Start with one day, and make sure it's a day where you had data in Nightscout.
 Work your way up to 1 week or 1 month of data.
 If you run into errors on a longer data pull, there may be something funky in Nightscout that's messing up the data format file and you'll want to exclude that date by picking a batch that does not include that particular date.
 * Make sure when you sub in your Nightscout URL you do not include a "/" at the end of the URL
 * Check your profile.json and make sure it really matches the example - chances are there's a stray character in there.
      - "start" time stamps must have the format "HH:MM:SS".
-"HH:MM" (e.g. "00:00" instead of "00:00:00") gives erroneous calculations such as "-Infinity" or "Nan" for the ISF and CR avlues.
+"HH:MM" (e.g. "00:00" instead of "00:00:00") gives erroneous calculations such as "-Infinity" or "Nan" for the ISF and CR values.
 This results in the ISF & Carb ratio values being unchanged.
        Example output (console):
         ```oldCR: 9 fullNewCR: NaN newCR: NaN
         p50deviation: -0.76 p50BGI 0 p50ratios: -Infinity Old ISF: 44 fullNewISF: -Infinity adjustedISF: 44 newISF: 44